lucytyuan/lucytyuan.github.io/_posts/2018-05-26-organized-thinking.md

   * Is your stance INTERESTING—that is, does it go beyond the mundane and obvious?
   * Does the voice sound like you??

-My last “goal,” not entirely related to the piece itself, involves time--would I be able to reduce the time it takes for me to produce an effectively communicated piece?
+My last goal, not entirely related to the writing itself, involves time--would I be able to reduce the time it takes for me to produce an effectively communicated piece?

-I understand that these categories are rather vague and not fully comprehensive in defining effective writing, but for now I believe it provides an adequate framework for these next three weeks’ experience.
+I understand that these categories are rather vague and not fully comprehensive in defining a "compelling argument", but for now I believe it provides an adequate framework for these next three weeks’ experiment.
 Of course, I shall continue to hone my criteria once I have a better understanding of what I am dealing with.

 And so the journey begins!